 Around 20% of new businesses fail in their first year and 50% fail in their first three years.
 Department for Business.

 There is plenty of information on self-employment and the support available to make sure YOU succeed.

 - Login and search for 'self-employment' to find our leaflets with lots of information on starting a business

 Check out these websites for courses, funding and advice:

-- Calderdale Council Business Support Team - provide ‘drop in’ advice sessions for Calderdale residents
+- Calderdale Council Business Support Team - live online chat service for Calderdale residents

-- Business Hub Kirklees - funding and grants for companies based in Kirklees
+- Business Hub Kirklees - a free online service for companies based in Kirklees, includes , funding and grants

-- Kirklees Libraries - including online business directories Cobra and FAME, which can help with market research, law and starting a business
+- Kirklees Libraries - including an online business directory Cobra, which can help with market research, law and starting a business

 - Mid Yorkshire Chambers of Commerce